 There is a bar in the Carlyle that was painted by Bemelmans who had achieved enormous success with the Madeline children’s books series.
 He transformed the bar with whimsical scenes of Central Park that included picnicking rabbits and ice skating elephants in his signature style.
 Rather than be paid for his art, Bemelmans exchanged his work for a year and a half of accommodations at The Carlyle for himself and his family.
 Perfect little spot for a tea if you have a Madeline fan.

 Subway – Great option during busy times.
 It is part of the experience of NYC in my opinion.
-Easier without a stroller but doable with.
+Easier without a stroller.
 Google and apple maps show you what routes to take.

 What to pack: